Threat feeds via Response Policy Zone (RPZ)¶

 For details about Domain Hotlist feeds, including risk score thresholds and expiration times, see the Domain Hotlist section in the Real-Time Threat Feeds User Guide.

-- The IP address(es) from which you will connect to the RPZ provider DNS server
+- The IP address(es) from which you connect to the RPZ provider DNS server

 - The IP address(es) to which you would like DNS

-You will also need to add rules to your firewall's access control list(s) for DomainTools hosts to send UDP packets to port 53 of your DNS server, so that it can receive the DNS NOTIFY packets for timely updates.
+You must also add rules to your firewall's access control list(s) for DomainTools hosts to send UDP packets to port 53 of your DNS server, so that it can receive the DNS NOTIFY packets for timely updates.

 - IPv4: